ortus-boxlang/boxlang-docs/language/java-integration.md

 ```
 {% endcode %}

-Once that is declared in your Application.bx and you execute a `createobject()` with a class from those libraries, Boxlang will know about them and create them.
+Once that is declared in your Application.bx and you execute a `createobject()` with a class from those libraries, BoxLang will know about them and create them.

 ### createObject() Lucee Class Loading